Real-IAD Variety: Pushing Industrial Anomaly Detection Dataset to a Modern Era: Experiments

-Unless otherwise specified, MUAD models are trained at 256$\times$256 and a total of 100 epochs.
-For Dinomaly \cite{guo2025dinomaly}, we follow the original setting with 448$\times$448 resolution for 50,000 steps (\eg, approximately 160 epochs for Real-IAD Variety).
-Dinomaly+ extends Dinomaly~\cite{guo2025dinomaly} by incorporating an additional refined segmentation head~\cite{gao2024onenip}, trained for 4 epochs on pseudo-anomalous data to enable coarse-to-fine anomaly localization.
+Unless otherwise specified, MUAD models are \gbb{trained at a resolution of 256$\times$256 for 100 epochs}.
+For Dinomaly \cite{guo2025dinomaly}, we follow the original configuration, \gbb{utilizing a 392$\times$392 crop} from 448$\times$448 input resolution for 50,000 steps (\eg, approximately 160 epochs for Real-IAD Variety). \gbb{Additionally, we introduce Dinomaly+, an enhanced version that extends the baseline Dinomaly \cite{guo2025dinomaly} by integrating a refined segmentation head~\cite{gao2024onenip}.} This model is fine-tuned for 4 epochs on pseudo-anomalous data to facilitate high-precision, coarse-to-fine anomaly localization.